aeon-toolkit/aeon/docs/getting_started.md

 ## Single series modules

-Different `aeon` module work with single series or collections of series.
+Different `aeon` module work with individual series or collections of series.
 Estimators in the `anomaly detection` and `segmentation` modules use single series input (they inherit from `BaseSeriesEstimator`).
 The functions in `distances` take two series as arguments.